risk-first/website/menagerie/Dependency-Risk.md

 ### Dead-End Risk

- - When you choose a new component, **D** to depend on, you can't be certain that it's going to work out in your favour.
+First, when you choose a new component to depend on, you can't be certain that it's going to work out in your favour.
 There's [Dead End Risk](Complexity Risk] that you've chosen the wrong thing.
-I don't know whether a library is actually going to reduce my [Codebase Risk](Complexity-Risk) or make it worse.
+You can mitigate this somewhat by searching resources online like [StackOverflow]() to find other people using the dependency in the same way as you, or alternatively by  [Prototyping](Prototyping) hard in order to uncover as much of the [Hidden Risk](Risk) as possible.

+Second, you can't always be sure that a dependency now will always have the same guarantees in the future:
+- **Ownership changes** (e.g. [Oracle](http://oracle.com) buys [Sun](http://sun.com) who own [Java](https://en.wikipedia.org/wiki/Java_%28programming_language%29) for example)
+- **Licensing changes**.  (e.g. [Oracle](http://oracle.com) buys **Tangosol** who make [Coherence](https://en.wikipedia.org/wiki/Oracle_Coherence) for example)
+- Security updates not applied.
+- **Better alternatives become available**:  As a real example of this, I began a project in 2016 using [Apache Solr]().
+However, in 2018, I would probably use [ElasticSearch](https://en.wikipedia.org/wiki/Elasticsearch).
+In the past, I've built websites using [Drupal]() and then later converted them to use [Wordpress]().

+Some predictors:

  - Or they produce a new version which is incompatible with your old version, forcing you to upgrade?  (libraries, webservices)